Panda: A pretrained forecast model for chaotic dynamics: Introduction

-To address these questions, we introduce \textit{Panda}\footnote{Code available: \url{https://github.com/abao1999/panda}}, a \textit{P}retrained \textit{A}ttention model for \textit{N}onlinear \textit{D}ynamics.
-We train \textit{Panda} on a novel dataset comprising hundreds of millions of observations from tens of thousands of newly-discovered chaotic dynamical systems. \textit{Panda} generates meaningful zero-shot forecasts of previously-unseen dynamical systems.
-These strong results, despite training purely on synthetic data, show that \textit{Panda} discovers relevant generalizable information about nonlinear dynamics.
-Our key contributions are thus as follows, \begin{enumerate} \item We introduce a framework for generating new chaotic dynamical systems, allowing us to create a novel dataset of $2 \times 10^4$ ordinary differential equations, algorithmically-discovered based on evolutionary recombination of $10^2$ human-derived chaotic differential equations such as the Lorenz attractor, double pendulum, etc. \item We train a universal forecast model for chaotic systems purely on trajectories integrated from our dataset.
-Our model produces competitive zero-shot forecasts for real-world nonlinear systems including chemical reactions, electromechanical resonators, electrophysiology time series, and turbulent fluid flows. \item We demonstrate the effectiveness of features motivated by dynamical systems theory: (a) masked pretraining for dynamical continuity, (b) channel attention for dynamical coupling, (c) kernelized patching based on dynamic mode decomposition. \item Despite being trained only on low-dimensional ordinary differential equations, \textit{Panda} spontaneously develops the ability to zero-shot forecast high-dimensional partial differential equations during testing.
-We identify a new neural scaling law relating performance to the number of distinct dynamical systems encountered during training. \end{enumerate}
+\begin{enumerate} \item We introduce a framework for generating novel chaotic dynamical systems, allowing us to create a dataset of $\sim2 \times 10^4$ ODEs, algorithmically-discovered based on evolutionary recombination of $129$ chaotic systems such as the Lorenz attractor, double pendulum, etc. \item We pretrain a global forecast model for nonlinear dynamics purely on chaotic trajectories integrated from our dataset.
+Our model exhibits competitive zero-shot forecasts for real systems including mechanical motion of C. Elegans, electronic circuits, and turbulent flows. \item We demonstrate the effectiveness of features motivated by dynamical systems theory: (a) masked pretraining for dynamical continuity (b) channel attention for dynamical coupling, (c) kernelized patch embeddings based on dynamic mode decomposition. \item Despite being trained only on low-dimensional ODEs, \textit{Panda} develops emergent ability to zero-shot forecast high-dimensional PDEs. \end{enumerate}